librato/api-docs/source/includes/_metrics.md

 }
 ```

->Return the metric `cpu_temp` with measurements from an array of sources, including server1.acme.com or server2.acme.com:
+>Example Request: Return the metric `cpu_temp` with measurements from an array of sources, including server1.acme.com or server2.acme.com:

 ```shell
 curl \